 If your cheerleader is injured, remove them from all stunting and tumbling activities and seek medical evaluation.
 An injury to a base, or a cheerleader who holds the other cheerleaders up, or spotter could lead to injury in another athlete due to improper techniques or inability to perform the appropriate action in a stunt.
 Remember, cheerleading is a team sport, and one athlete's injury can affect many.
 Keeping the team healthy is important.

-When your child has a sprain, strain, jam or minor fracture, visit one of our clinics for a same-day appointment.
+When your child has a sprain, strain, jam or minor fracture, visit a WashU Orthopedic Injury Clinic or the Young Athlete Center for a same-day appointment.
 You’ll receive immediate care from orthopedic specialists, including on-site X-ray, splinting and casting.
 We treat kids ages 5 and up.